Alcohol and Leukemia

 - T-cell prolymphocytic leukemia (T-PLL).
 This is a very rare and leukemia affecting adults.

 II.
-Not Only among Children
+Not Only among Children: Alcohol and Leukemia

 See Also